Cyricus and Julitta: History

 According to one version of their martyrdom, Julitta and her three-year-old son Cyricus had fled to Tarsus and were identified as Christians.
 Julitta was tortured and Cyricus, being held by the governor of Tarsus, scratched the governor's face and was killed by being thrown down some stairs.
 Julitta did not weep but celebrated the fact that her son had earned the crown of martyrdom.
 In anger, the governor then decreed that Julitta's sides should be ripped apart with hooks, and then she was beheaded.
 Her body, along with that of Cyricus, was flung outside the city, on the heap of bodies belonging to criminals, but two maids rescued the corpses of the mother and child and buried them in a nearby field.
 This version is recorded in a letter from Theodore of Mopsuestia to Pope Zosimus and in the Acta Graece Sincera.

 An alternative version of the story is found in Latin, Syriac, and Arabic.
-In this version, Julitta was captured without Cyricus and brought before the governor.
-She refused to sacrifice to idols and tells him to find a child, so that they can ask him if he thinks it is right to worship one god or many.
-Cyricus was found and he declared himself to be a Christian.
-The governor inflicted many tortures on them, all of which they miraculously survive.
-Satan entered Julitta's heart, causing her to be afraid of death, but Cyricus emboldens her with encouragement and prayers.
+In this version, Julitta is captured without Cyricus and brought before the governor.
+She refuses to sacrifice to idols and tells him to find a child, so that they can ask him if he thinks it is right to worship one god or many.
+Cyricus is found and he declares himself to be a Christian.
+The governor inflicts many tortures on them, all of which they miraculously survive.
+Satan enters Julitta's heart, causing her to be afraid of death, but Cyricus emboldens her with encouragement and prayers.
 The mother and child are finally decapitated.